FSipiano/newbieDictionary/README.md

 **Version Control** or **Source Control** - A system for managing changes and edits made to a document.
 Popular version control systems (VCS) include Git and Subversion (SVN).

-**Git** - The name of a version control system.
-Involves branches and trees, pushing and pulling.
-All in all a great time.

-**GitHub** - The name of a hosting service for storing and interacting with git repositories.
-GitHub provides additional collaboration tools on top of git, such as Pull Requests, Issues/bug reports, wiki, and other features.
-Other popular git hosting services include BitBucket and GitLab.

 **Objects** - In code, you can create an ‘object’ that you can refer to later, for example you can create a ‘person’ with a first name and last name, an age, and an eye colour.
 This can then be used again if you wanted to create another ‘person’